Scoliosis and Spinal Deformities

 ISIS, Quantec, or Ortelius: A computerized system used to document the three-dimensional contour of the spine using light beams and a scanning device.

 Inclinometer or Scoliometer: A simple device using a level to measure the 'rib hump'.
-Useful for detecting and screening for scoliosis.
+Useful for detecting and screening of scoliosis.

 Kyphosis: Curvature of the spine with the convexity pointing toward the back.
 It is normal to have some kyphosis in the thoracic (chest area) spinal column.
 Sometimes there is too much kyphosis in the thoracic spine, called "hyperkyphosis," Scheurmann's kyphosis, or "round back."
 When there is not enough kyphosis in the thoracic spine (as is usually the case with idiopathic scoliosis), it is called thoracic hypokyphosis.